biocore/evident/README.md

 ![Bokeh Data Panel](https://raw.githubusercontent.com/biocore/evident/master/imgs/bokeh_panel_2.png)

-We provide a command line script to generate an interactive app using some test data.
-You can access this script at `evident/tests/make_interactive.py`.

 Note that because evident uses Python to perform the power calculations, it is at the moment *not* possible to embed this interactive app into a standalone webpage.

 ## QIIME 2 Usage